 For those who came here to see some recent scribblings/drawings/cartoons, (or even those who just stumbled in after a Google image search), I'll share a few book illustration commissions and advertising projects.
-If you're already bored, I'll understand if you leave, but I'll try to spruce up the verbage a bit.
+If you're already bored, I'll understand if you hightail it out of here, but I'll try to spruce up the verbage.

-Four books just wrapped up for publication and all of them have been engaging, due to the diverse subject matter and fascinating concepts written by each author.
+I recently wrapped up illustrating four books, and all of them have been engaging, with diverse subject matter and fascinating concepts from each author.

-I wrote and drew 46 cartoons for this which made the final cut with the publisher.
-Of course, there were probably 70 ideas/sketches with dialogue written to get to that number.
-That is a healthy amount of work, but it has been fun and educational.
-The book is filled with insights about the inner workings of many Fortune 100 companies, as well as what crazy things such companies do that lose them customers.
+The work was fascinating, as the book is filled with insights about the inner workings of many Fortune 100 companies, as well as what crazy things such companies unwittingly do that lose customers.

-Penguin/Random House just released it this week.
-It has received favorable reviews from some noteworthy journalists and CEOs, and it seems that it's message is resonating with people.
+The book has received reviews from some noteworthy journalists and CEOs, and it seems that it's message is resonating with people.

-Update: 5/21: Jeanne called me while on her book's promotional tour and said that the book sold 15,000 copies in the first week.
-Also, that the cartoons are getting laughs in her presentations at book stores.
-(Hopefully laughs for the right reasons...not "look at that stupid cartoon!
-Ha! ")
+Update: 5/21: Jeanne called me while on her book's promotional tour and said that the book sold 15,000 copies in the first week, and is currently #1 in Amazon's business books.

 The next is a recently illustrated book is by Wendy Wood, the Provost Professor of Psychology and Business at the University of Southern California. https://dornsife.usc.edu/wendywood/about-wendy-wood/

-Wendy initially hired to create an illustrations to humorously explain and depict concepts.
+Wendy initially hired me to create an illustration to humorously explain and depict concept.

 After doing one for her and being fortunate enough to make her laugh, I signed a contract to do the rest.
 After getting to read several chapters, I realized I was getting an extremely interesting course in habit building.
 (Who doesn't want to develop top-notch habitual abilities?)

 The third new book is by Memphis-based author, Mark Grissom.
 He has written a children's book that deals with safety.
 Though it is intended to be understood by kids, it is aimed at being good advice for all ages.
-(Well, at least it made good sense to me...perhaps I just needed as a serial risk-taker.)
+(Well, at least it made good sense to me...as a serial risk-taker.)